 Advent Capital Management, LLC ("Advent") is a registered investment advisor, based in New York, which specializes in convertible and high-yield securities for institutional and individual investors.
 The firm was established in 1995 by a former Director in the Convertible Securities Sales & Trading division of Merrill Lynch.
 Advent’s investment discipline is credit-driven and risk-averse while seeking to maximize total return.

 Investment Philosophy...is to achieve superior returns while minimizing risk in the convertible and high-yield markets.
 Advent seeks convertible and high-yield securities with attractive risk/reward characteristics that will provide downside protection.
 Advent focuses on credit and cash flow in order to achieve its investment goals.
 To reduce risk further, Advent manages a fully diversified portfolio.
 Position sizes typically range between 1% and 5%.

 Investment Process...Advent manages securities by using a strict four-step investment process: (1) screen the convertible and high yield universe for securities with attractive risk/reward characteristics; (2) analyze credit quality to confirm downside protection; (3) analyze fundamentals to identify catalysts for favorable performance; and (4) continually monitor the portfolio to determine whether each holding is maintaining its investment potential.

 Investment Team...the portfolio managers have an average of 29 years experience in convertible or high-yield securities.

 Tracy V. Maitland – President and Chief Investment Officer

 Tony T. Huang, CFA – Associate Portfolio Manager

 Visit adventcap.com for more information

-Investors should consider the following risk factors and special considerations associated with investing in the Fund.
-An investment in the Fund is subject to investment risk, including the possible loss of the entire principal amount that you invest.
+Investors should consider the following risk factors and special considerations associated with investing in the Trust.
+An investment in the Trust is subject to investment risk, including the possible loss of the entire principal amount invested.

 Market Discount Risk